gwu-libraries/sfm-ui/docs/monitoring.rst

 Since the Twitter Stream Harvester runs multiple harvests on the same host, accessing its logs are a bit different.

-First, determine the name of the Twitter Stream Harvester as described above.
+First, determine the name of the Twitter Stream Harvester and the container id using ``docker ps``.
+The name will probably be `sfm_twitterstreamharvester_1` and the container id will be something like `bffcae5d0603`.

 Second, determine the harvest id.
 This is available from the harvest's detail page.

-Third, get the log with ``docker exec -t <name> cat /var/log/sfm/<harvest id>.out.log``.
+Third, get the stdout log with ``docker exec -t <name> cat /sfm-data/containers/<container id>/log/<harvest id>.out.log``.
+To get the stderr log, substitute `.err` for `.out`.

 To follow the log, use `tail -f` instead of `cat`.
-For example, ``docker exec -t sfm_twitterstreamharvester_1 tail -f /var/log/sfm/d7a900095efa449cb9a1460e70780ccc.out.log``.
+For example, ``docker exec -t sfm_twitterstreamharvester_1 tail -f /sfm-data/containers/bffcae5d0603/log/d4493eed5f4f49c6a1981c89cb5d525f.err.log``.

 ---------------------
  Management consoles